-After VanMoof’s current price increase, the e-bikes have also moved closer together in terms of pricing.
-The S3 and X3 are still the cheapest at 2,198 euros, while the Cowboy is almost 200 euros more expensive.
-In between is the Veloretti, which is available at an introductory price of 2,399 euros — although the regular price will later be 2,799 euros.
+After several price increases, the e-bikes have also moved closer together in terms of pricing.
+The S3 and X3 are still the cheapest at 2,498 euros, while the Cowboy is 500 euros more expensive.
+In between is the Veloretti, which is available for 2,799 euros.
 In all cases, buyers have to be aware that these companies are direct sellers and thus repair and warranty issues might be a bit more complicated.

 Update: The VanMoof S3 now gives way to its successors and is sold off.
 For those interested a very good opportunity, as the bike is available with a discount of 700 euros and thus cost only 1,798 euros!
 The offer is available with the code SAVE700 via this link.